lchristmann/selfhosted-tracker-backend/README.md

 ```

 If you want to test out the production environment locally, use the minimal `compose.prod.yaml` file (no workspace container).
-It mirrors the official `compose.yaml` file for easy self-hosting, but uses the local code instead of the release on Docker Hub.
+It's basically the same as the `docker-compose.yaml` file which is offered for the easy self-hosting, but uses the local project code instead of the released image on Docker Hub.

 The most complex part of the codebase is a large SQL query in `LocationController.php`.
 Refer to [SQL-QUERY-EXPLANATION.md](docs/SQL-QUERY-EXPLANATION.md) for an in-depth breakdown.